|Bigelow's inflatable space structures

-The module is scheduled to remain attached to the ISS for around two years with only once-in-three-months ventures by the crew into its nearly empty interior.
+The module was originally scheduled to remain attached to the ISS for around two years with only once-in-three-months ventures by the crew into its nearly empty interior.
 During that time, engineers will be monitoring the structure for temperature, pressure and radiation, NASA said.

-At the end of the experiment, the BEAM will be released into orbit for a subsequent reentry into the Earth's atmosphere and a fiery demise.
+At the end of the experiment, the BEAM would be released into orbit for a subsequent reentry into the Earth's atmosphere and a fiery demise.